oliverdaff/hprobe/README.md

 OPTIONS:
     -c, --concurrency <CONCURRENCY>    The number of concurrent requests [default: 20] -p, --probe <PROBE>...             protocol port pair <http|https>:<port>
-        --proxy-all <PROXY>            The url of the proxy to for all requests.
+        --proxy-all <PROXY_ALL>        The url of the proxy to for all requests.
+        --proxy-http <PROXY_HTTP>      The url of the proxy to for http requests.
+        --proxy-https <PROXY_HTTPS>    The url of the proxy to for https requests.
     -t, --timeout <TIMEOUT>            The timeout for the connect phase (ms) [default: 1000]
 ```